Cyber Security: Everything You Need to Know in Preparing For An Attack

 Cyber Security: Espionage Case Study

-Invaders used a technique known as a ‘watering hole' attack to distribute malware into businesses working in the UK energy sector - whereby they added malicious scripts to legitimate websites often visited by energy sector staff.
+Last year, malicious invaders used a technique known as a ‘watering hole' attack to distribute malware into businesses working in the UK energy sector - whereby they added malicious scripts to legitimate websites often visited by energy sector staff.

 The malware targeted known and patchable vulnerabilities in Java, older internet browsers, and all but the most recent versions of Microsoft Windows.
 It then harvested visitors' credentials and computer system information, and sent this information back to the controllers via attacker-owned domains.
 Security monitoring did however identify the attack at this stage, and so the invasion was broken before further damage was incurred.